Tests & Test Scores

 - Member Certificate – Each new member receives a personalized membership certificate that is suitable for hanging.

 - Telicom – Each new member receives a subscription to our unique Journal, Telicom.
-Published since 1974, it has evolved into a standard 64-page edition published quarterly.
+Published since 1974, it has evolved into a minimum standard 64-page edition (frequently however 2-3 times that size) published quarterly.
 Member contributions are always invited.

-- The Thousander – Each new member receives our monthly newsletter, The Thousander.
-It supplements Telicom, informs members, and acts as a vehicle for conducting elections and other voting matters.
+- Email Blast– Each member receives weekly updates (approximately) regarding ISPE business, This supplements Telicom, informs members, and acts as a vehicle for conducting the day-to-day business of the Society.

 - Unique Organization Software – Each new member has immediate access to the latest information and participation with fellow members through our unique organization software.
 Upon entrance into their own member area with a dashboard feel, they can select from options ranging from reading the latest bulletins to participating in a special project.
 There is always something to do if you put your mind to it.
 Information and participation are key to us.